How Heroku Works

 The ephemeral nature of the file system in a dyno can be demonstrated with the above command.
 If you create a one-off dyno by running heroku run bash

 , the Unix shell on the dyno, and then create a file on that dyno, and then terminate your session - the change is lost.
 All dynos, even those in the same application, are isolated - and after the session is terminated the dyno will be killed.
-New dynos are always created from a slug, not from the state of other dynos.
+New dynos are always created from the build artifact, not from the state of other dynos.

 Add-ons